 Once you have a high-level view of your finances, take a closer look at how you’re spending your money.

-Franco-Cicero says she uses Mint, a money management tool, with her clients to help them categorize their transactions — a process people can easily turn into a habit.
+Catalina Franco-Cicero, director of financial wellness and a financial coach at Fiscal Fitness Clubs of America, says she uses the Mint app, with her clients to help them categorize their transactions — a process people can easily turn into a habit.

 Then, evaluate your discretionary spending to see what’s not necessary or where you can cut back.
 For example, consider reducing the amount you spend on subscription services or dining out and use the savings to pay off debt or to boost a savings account.